juji-io/datalevin/doc/server.md

-Compared with traditional client/server architecture, where the server performs all the actual data processing work, the architecture of Datalevin enable easier implementation of rich database features.
-For much of the high level functionalities sit on top of storage, such as caching, transaction data preparation, query parse, change listening, and so on, so they are handled on the client side, which is the same as in the local embedded mode.
-For example, our recent added feature of [transactable entity](#entities-with-staged-transactions-datalog-store) works the same in either local or server mode, without needing any code changes.
+Compared with traditional client/server architecture, where the server performs all the actual data processing work, the architecture of Datalevin enable easier implementation of rich user convenience features.
+For much of the high level functionalities sit on top of storage, such as caching, transaction data preparation, query parse, change listening, and so on, they are handled on the client side, which is the same as in the local embedded mode.
+For example, our recent added feature of [transactable entity](#entities-with-staged-transactions-datalog-store) works the same in either embedded or server mode, without needing any code changes.

 Compared with the peer architecture of Datomic®, where peers receive all the data, Datalevin clients requests only the needed data on demand.
-The amount of network traffic is reduced, clients are simpler than peers and have less work to do, so the impact on the user application is minimized.
-Because not all the data are duplicated on all the nodes, the size of the database only depends on the capacity of the server, which can afford to be a beefy machine.
+The amount of network traffic is reduced, clients are simpler than peers and have less work to do, so the impact on the user application performance is minimized.
+Because not all the data are duplicated on all the peers, the size of the database only depends on the capacity of the server, which can afford to be a beefy machine.

 In Datalevin client/server mode, transaction and querying can happen both in client and server side, depending on the context.
 For example, for queries